solliancenet/microsoft-postgres-docs-project/appendix/00_Setup.md

 ## Connect to the Azure VM

-- Login to the deployed database VM
+- log in to the deployed database VM
   - Browse to the Azure Portal.
   - Select the **PREFIX-vm-pgdb01** virtual machine resource.
   - Under **Settings**, select **Connect**
   - Select **Select** to open the native RDP dialog
   - Select **Download RDP file** in the RDP dialog
-  - Login using `s2admin` and `Seattle123Seattle123`
+  - log in using `s2admin` and `Seattle123Seattle123`

 ## Install Chrome